 MCC is a publicly funded institution, why are we asking for private support?

-How is this campaign different than past employee giving campaigns?
+How are employees involved in Delivering the Promise and how is this different than past employee giving campaigns?

 I give to students every day though my job.
 Why should I support financially, too?